davidmalcolm/texi2rst/output/gcc-command-options.rst

 than once, the directories are searched in the order specified.
 Also, the placement of the :option:`-l` option is significant.

-Many options have long names starting with -f or with -W-for example,
-:option:`-fmove-loop-invariants`, :option:`-Wformat` and so on.
-Most of these have both positive and negative forms; the negative form of :option:`-ffoo` is :option:`-fno-foo`.
+Many options have long names starting with :samp:`-f` or with :samp:`-W`-for example, :option:`-fmove-loop-invariants`, :option:`-Wformat` and so on.
+Most of these have both positive and negative forms; the negative form of :samp:`-ffoo` is :samp:`-fno-foo`.
 This manual documents only one of these two forms, whichever one is not the default.

 .. man end